apache/spark/UPDATING.md

 This section describes the changes that have been made, and what you need to do to update your DAG File, if you use core operators or any other.

+#### BaseSensorOperator to make respect the trigger_rule of downstream tasks

+Previously, BaseSensorOperator with setting soft_fail=True becomes skipped itself and skips all its downstream tasks unconditionally, when it fails.
+The point is not respect the trigger_rule of downstream tasks, when it fails.
+In the new behavior, the trigger_rule of downstream tasks are respected.
+User can preserve/achieve the original behaviour by setting every downstream task to all_success, because downstream tasks with trigger_rule all_success (i.e. the default) are skipped when upstream task is skipped.

 #### BaseOperator uses metaclass

 `BaseOperator` class uses a `BaseOperatorMeta` as a metaclass.
 This meta class is based on